WeblateOrg/weblate/docs/admin/continuous.rst

 Avoiding merge conflicts
 ++++++++++++++++++++++++

-To avoid merge conflicts, control when translation files are updated in the upstream repository to avoid Weblate having changes on the same file.
+The merge conflicts from Weblate arise when same file was changed both in Weblate and outside it.
+There are two appraoches how to deal with that - avoid edits outside Weblate or integrate Weblate into your updating process, so that it flushes changes prior to updating the files outside Weblate.

+The first approach is easy with monoligual files - you can add new strings within Weblate and leave whole editing of the files there.
+For bilingual files, there is usually some kind of message extraction process to generate translatable files from the source code.
+In some cases this can be split into two parts - one for the extraction generates template (for example gettext POT is generated using :program:`xgettext`) and then further process merges it into actual translations (the gettext PO files are updated using :program:`msgmerge`).
+You can perform the second step within Weblate and it will make sure that all pending changes are included prior this operation.

-You can achieve this using :ref:`api` to force Weblate to push all pending changes and lock the translation while you are doing changes on your side.
+The second approach can be achieved by using :ref:`api` to force Weblate to push all pending changes and lock the translation while you are doing changes on your side.

 The script for doing updates can look like this: